magenta-aps/osdatascanner/docs/architecture/pipeline.md

 destruction.
 In other words, if we consider AMQP connections and channels to be resources, `PikaConnectionHolder` implements [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) for said resources.

+Although not an abstract class, `PikaConnectionHolder` is never instantiated in practice (except for testing purposes and some cli utilities), but serves as a base for inheritance.

 ### `PikaPipelineRunner`

 This class extends `PikaConnectionHolder` with AMQP exchange and queue declarations as well as wrapper methods for basic AMQP messages such as acknowledgement, consumption and cancellation.

+Like `PikaConnectionHolder`, `PikaPipelineRunner` is also never instantiated in practice.

 ### `PikaPipelineThread`